erickbelfy/lightbgvideo/README.md

 Light Background Video
 ============

-The simple implementation for run videos on your html background
+**The simple implementation for run videos on your html background**

+You can see the Demo [here](http://erickbelfort.com/lab/lightbgvideo).

-There are some steps to run the class in your application.
+**There are some steps to run the class in your application.**

 1- Insert the javascript class in your html body: